 Table 2 the findings reveal that the food processing laboratory was well-equipped to conduct training sessions, featuring essential machinery such as a garlic peeler, garlic flakes machine, ginger peeler, mixer, amla juicer, dehydrator, oven, packaging machine, sealing machine, solar dryer, coriander processing machineries, Dough maker, Dough sheeter and a soya milk and Tofu manufacturing unit.
 As a result, 92.8% of the trainees expressed satisfaction with the availability of equipment and machinery.
 However, more than 7.2% of the participants reported that despite the presence of these machines, they lacked the confidence to operate them independently.
 According to Kumar et al. (2021), the availability of machinery such as dehydrators, packaging units, and juicers not only improves the scope of practical demonstrations but also enhances the real-world relevance of training sessions.
 However, mere access to equipment is not sufficient; confidence in using these tools independently is equally important.
 Dixit & Ravichandran (2023) emphasize food processing industry is majorly composed of unorganized sector.
 Unorganized sector relies or engages local workforce.
 The local workforce is generally lacking in technical knowhow in basic hygiene and sanitary practices, storage of raw ingredients, food safety, product development, operational skills etc This finding supports our observation that 7.2% of participants lacked confidence despite equipment availability.
 According to FAO (2020), confidence and competency in operating food processing machinery can be significantly improved through interactive, repetitive, and modular training approaches rather than lecture-based formats.
 The integration of skill-based learning models and mentorship in training programmes ensures that trainees not only understand operational procedures but also feel empowered to use modern equipment for enterprise development.

-Table 2 Availability of equipment’s, machineries, and furniture in food processing lab
+Table 2.
+Availability of equipment’s, machineries, and furniture in food processing lab